 This quilting method can be modified to enlarge or shrink the size of the quilting pattern.
 You may also further embellish the final results by applying accents to the corners of the diamonds or by altering the direction of the quilting lines to follow the direction of more haphazard cake designs.

-If you need help downloading the printable instructions, check out these helpful tips.
+If you need help downloading the printable instructions, check out helpful Adobe tips.
+This set of instructions will help you create the pattern right on your fondant before you cover the cake.

 Bake and assemble each layer of the cake you intend to quilt.
 Apply an even coat of buttercream frosting to create a base for the rolled fondant.